serversideup/amplitudejs/README.md

 * Song meta data display

 ## Documentation
-We're hug believers in clear documentation.
+We're huge believers in clear documentation.
 You can access the [latest documentation here](https://open.521dimensions.com/amplitudejs/docs).
 If you find errors or places for improvement, submit a pull request with the documentation located at `/docs/DOCUMENTATION.md`.
 The documentation site reads directly from the GitHub Repo.

 ## Reporting Issues